-The Doctor of Ministry (DMin) program further equips pastors and other ministry leaders through a cohort-based learning model in which students learn with and from other seasoned ministry practitioners in the context of trusted peer relationships under the guidance of experienced faculty mentors.
+The Doctor of Ministry (DMin) program further equips pastors and other ministry leaders for ministry in their particular settings.
+Through a cohort-based learning model, participants will pursue specialized study in one area, such as educational studies, preaching and worship, leadership and mission, or a non-specialized track, while being guided by experienced faculty mentors through a core curriculum.
+The goal is to learn with and from other seasoned ministry practitioners in the context of trusted peer relationships.
 The program helps participants fully integrate scholarship with practice through seminar settings which offer thought-provoking, in-depth exploration of real-life ministry issues and challenges.

 Participation in the DMin program is dependent upon acceptance following an Admissions evaluation of the applicant’s qualifications or MDiv equivalency, the availability of a particular cohort and faculty mentor, and the approval of the DMin committee.